TeamJedi/jedi-pi/README.md

 https://gist.github.com/gbaman/50b6cca61dd1c3f88f41
 https://gist.github.com/gbaman/975e2db164b3ca2b51ae11e45e8fd40a

+After running this script, you will have a `*+device-mode.img` file that needs to be written to the micro-SD card of your choosing.

+This image can be used with a raspberry pi zero _without_ a USB HAT.

+This means you can connect your raspberry pi zero, alone, to a host machine doing internet sharing to the RNDIS interface, and it will be able to obtain an IP address that you can reach from that host machine.

+# ethernet-host-mode.sh

+This script automagically loads the `g_ether` device driver for a USB network connection, but does _not_ enable the device mode by loading the `dwc2` device driver.

-After running this script, you will have an img file that needs to be written to the micro-SD card of your choosing.
+After running this script, you will have a `*+host-mode.img` file that needs to be written to the micro-SD card of your choosing.

+the jedi-pi project now has a `ethernet-device-mode.sh` script, and a `ethernet-host-mode.sh` script.

+The latter generates a `2016-09-23-raspbian-jessie-lite.img+host-mode.img`

+This image can be used with a raspberry pi zero _with_ a USB HAT.

+This means that you can connect your raspberry pi zero with a USB HAT to a wifi connected android device that has USB tether enabled, and it will be able to obtain an IP address that you can reach from that phone (via `adb shell` over an `adb tcpip` connection).

 ## Flashing the disk image